skrey/yellow-extensions/plugins/draft/README.md

 How to make a draft page?
 -------------------------
-Set `Status: draft` in the settings of a page.
+Set `Status: draft` in the settings at the top of a page,.
 The page will no longer be public accessible.
 You can continue to edit a draft in a browser and the file system.

 Example
 -------